nixworks/public/news/2005/07/23/README.md

 According to a newly released study, high concentrations of arsenic have been found in a sample of King George III&#39;s hair, and this, say the authors, may have contributed to his unusually severe and prolonged bouts of madness.

 ### [ In Spain, bomb explodes in Santiago de Compostela near regional savings bank Caixa Galicia.
 There are no casualties.
 Government blames Galician separatists.
 Police have arrested two people ](/news/2005/07/23/in-spain-bomb-explodes-in-santiago-de-compostela-near-regional-savings-bank-caixa-galicia-there-are-no-casualties-government-blames-gali.md)
-_Context: Caixa Galicia, Galicia, Santiago de Compostela, Spanish_
+_Context: Caixa Galicia, Galicia, Santiago de Compostela, Spain_

 ### [ Cuba releases three dissidents, including leader Martha Beatriz Roque.
 17 others are still incarcerated after crackdown in Friday ](/news/2005/07/23/cuba-releases-three-dissidents-including-leader-martha-beatriz-roque-17-others-are-still-incarcerated-after-crackdown-in-friday.md)
 Reuters.com brings you the latest news from around the world, covering breaking news in markets, business, politics, entertainment, technology, video and pictures.